Parameters¶

 find_electrides¶

-Exclusive to the badelf workflows in the simmate app.
+Exclusive to the BadELF workflows.
 This parameter indicates whether the algorithm should search for electrides.
-Reasons to set this as false may be that the user knows there is no electride character in the structure of interest or if the user has manually placed electride sites.
+Reasons to set this as false may be that the user knows there is no electride character in the structure of interest or if the user would like to manually indicate the location of electrides.

 find_electrides: true